aniafijarczyk/Fijarczyk_et_al_2025/bayesTraits_discrete_models/README.md

 **getTransitions.py**

 Script to retrieve a table with transition rates, plot transition rates, frequency of model strings, and counts of gains and losses.

+**plotGainsLosses_Heatmap.R**

+Script for plotting a pretty heatmap with gains and losses.